Buckingham π theorem

 In engineering, applied mathematics, and physics, the Buckingham π theorem is a key theorem in dimensional analysis.
-It is a formalization of Rayleigh's method of dimensional analysis.
+It is a formalisation of Rayleigh's method of dimensional analysis.
 Loosely, the theorem states that if there is a physically meaningful equation involving a certain number n of physical variables, then the original equation can be rewritten in terms of a set of p = n − k dimensionless parameters π1, π2, ..., πp constructed from the original variables, where k is the number of physical dimensions involved; it is obtained as the rank of a particular matrix.

 The theorem provides a method for computing sets of dimensionless parameters from the given variables, or nondimensionalization, even if the form of the equation is still unknown.

 The Buckingham π theorem indicates that validity of the laws of physics does not depend on a specific unit system.
 A statement of this theorem is that any physical law can be expressed as an identity involving only dimensionless combinations (ratios or products) of the variables linked by the law (for example, pressure and volume are linked by Boyle's law – they are inversely proportional).
 If the dimensionless combinations' values changed with the systems of units, then the equation would not be an identity, and the theorem would not hold.